buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 The spellcaster can cast a spell that is present in their Spellbook and is within the 3rd level and within the maximum castable spell level, by extending the casting time to 1 hour per Magic Point cost.
 In the case of a spell cast in this way, no Magic Points are used, but it is necessary to pass a Magic Check at the end of the formulation.

 >> **Daring the Magic Check**: The Magic Check is an important and integral part of the magic system, use it to your advantage.
-Magic Points allow you to modify the Check, exploit these possibilities.
+Magic Points allow you to modify the Check; exploit these possibilities.

 There is always a certain danger... but what is Magic without risks!